To test your connection speed:

 - If possible, run the test on a recent model computer with up-to-date networking hardware.

-If you've run a Google Fiber Internet speed test and believe you still aren't receiving fastest speeds, here are ways you can improve your Wi-Fi speeds.
+If you've run an Internet speed test and believe you still aren't receiving fastest speeds, here are ways you can improve your Wi-Fi speeds.

 Troubleshoot your network connection